Go in this order:

 - The law of social exchange: learning to analyze social relationships as exchanges will help you get into a mindset of being a giver, which will do a lot of good things for you

-- Learn to move beyond exchanges for close relationships: The social exchange law is strongest among strangers.
-But the closer you get to someone, the more you want to move beyond the exchange level.
+- Learn to move beyond exchanges for close relationships: The social exchange law is strongest among strangers and business-based transactions.
+But the closer you get to someone, the more you want to add different layers.
 For example, see “how to bond with people” and “how to be a leader” to get a feel for the higher levels of social skills

 These are some of the basics